kelvinninja1/codenvy.github.io/pages/setup/openshift.md

 * `bash`

 Scripts will use default settings for things like Che project name, http/https protocol, log level etc. See: [OpenShift config][openshift-config]

+## Deployment Diagram

+There are a few essential Kubernetes and OpenShift objects that are created when Che is deployed to OpenShift.
+When a workspace is started additional objects are created.
+See the diagram below:

+{% include image.html file="ocp_single_user.png" %}

+This diagram depicts the default [PVC strategy](openshift-config.html#volumes) (PVC per workspace).

 ## MiniShift